HTLD Long Call Strategy

 What is a long call on HTLD?

 A long call on HTLD is the long call strategy applied to HTLD (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With HTLD stock trading near $13.41, the strikes shown on this page are snapped to the nearest listed HTLD chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HTLD stock at $12.75 on the most recent close, the strikes shown on this page are snapped to the nearest listed HTLD chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are HTLD long call max profit and max loss calculated?